 Being a bridge leading to prison, this was ultimately the last sight Venice prisoners were able to see.
 Hence the “sighs.”
 If you take a tour around Doges’ Palace, you can walk through the bridge or easily see it from the outside.
 If you want to book a gondola ride, you can request they go under the bridge.

 A gondola ride may very well be on your list of things to do in Venice.
 Why not make the most of it and take the gondola for a sunset ride?
 There’s nothing quite like sunset from the Venetian canals.

 This is said to be the oldest coffee shop in the world.
 Cafe Florian is set in the heart of San Marco Square and has been operating since 1720.
 Over the centuries, it has attracted celebrities, artists, writers, and even royalty.

 Over time the interior has remained unchanged and feels like a time capsule.
 They’re well known for their sweets and coffee.
 During the summer, Venice’s patio is the place to relax and listen to live music in the sun.

 We’ve stopped in the cafe twice now and could not stomach the €12.50 a cappuccino price.
 Just to note, a Cappuccino in Italy should cost €1.50, but in Venice, it’s a struggle to pay €2.50.
 Wondering how to order an espresso?
 Read our coffee guide to Italy.

-This restaurant is tucked away, but it’s worth the effort to find it.
-It’s a hip restaurant serving modern dishes in a candlelit modern atmosphere.
+This restaurant is tucked away, but finding it’s worth the effort.
+It’s a hip restaurant serving modern dishes in a modern candlelit atmosphere.
 Unlike many fine dining restaurants in Venice, there is no tablecloth here or stuffy feelings.

 It’s wonderful food and wine at a price that won’t break the bank.
-They have a number of creative dishes and a nice selection for vegetarians.
-Don’t worry about the wine they have plenty!
+They have several creative dishes and a nice selection for vegetarians.
+Don’t worry about the wine.
+They have plenty!